spinnaker/spinnaker.io/content/en/docs/guides/user/kubernetes-v2/deploy-manifest/index.md

 ### Specify manifests statically

-If you know ahead of time what you expect to deploy using a certain manifest (even if you don't know what version of your Docker image it will run) you can declare it directly in the pipeline by providing the manifest specification:
+If you know ahead of time what you expect to deploy using a certain manifest (even if you don't know what version of your Docker image it will run), you can declare it directly in the pipeline by providing the manifest specification:

 {{< figure src="./in-pipeline.png" caption="Notice that by selecting __Text__ as the __Manifest Source__, we get to enter the manifest YAML by hand." >}}

-Of course, if you are _generating_ your pipeline definitions rather than entering them into the UI, the stage definition would look more like this:
+If you are _generating_ your pipeline definitions rather than entering them into the UI, the stage definition would look more like this:

 ```json